 Social media is a must in today’s online world.
-More and more, people look to the web to figure out if the new restaurant that opened down the street is any good or if a service is legitimate.
+More and more, people look to the web to figure out if the new restaurant is any good or if a service is legitimate.
 Specifically, they look to see what kind of social media following a company has.
 An account on Facebook with few followers and few details might deter potential customers.
 In this regard, success breeds success: the appearance of a lot of people following and buying from you reassures other people that’s a good move.

 For most businesses, a Facebook following is important for this: local businesses from the site are usually the first to pop-up when searched for.
 More importantly, having that social presence on Facebook will allow customers to feel that crucial trust.
 If you have a good rating, clear presentation, and responsive customer service, having a social following on Facebook is a no-brainer.